ozone-his/ozone-docs/docs/devs/e2e-tests.md

 SENAITE_URL_DEMO=
 # ...
 ```
-Continue this pattern for all components running locally by identifying their local URL in your development environment, and edit the `.env` file accordingly.
+Continue this pattern for all apps running locally by identifying their local URL in your development environment, and edit the `.env` file accordingly.

 ## Running Tests